cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-replication.md

 ## Overview

-Database replication involves configuring a master and slave database architecture, whereby the slave is an exact replica of the master at all times.
+Database replication involves configuring a master and replica database architecture, whereby the replica is an exact copy of the master at all times.
 This feature is supported for MySQL, PostgreSQL, Redis and MongoDB.

 Database replication can be set up for a single application, between applications, or between database groups with various benefits:

 ### For a single application with one DB group

-- Improved read performance: The slave server only allows reads and is ideal for use with reporting tools, and any database backups are taken from the slave rather than the master.
+- Improved read performance: The replica server only allows reads and is ideal for use with reporting tools, and any database backups are taken from the replica rather than the master.
 - Improved application reliability: Having a second server with your data, in case of hardware issues (no single point of failure).

 ### For multiple database groups